 degree blackbelt in 2016, and tested for her first degree

 blackbelt in Okinawan Kobudo in 2017.
-She is the associate
+She was the

-instructor for the Winona State University Karate Club.
+instructor for the Winona Family YMCA Karate program.

 She has competed successfully in kata, kumite, and kobudo

 Sempai Matt Biesanz tested for his karate and kobudo shodan in 2017.